-- do not have arms or have long-term loss of the use of both arms
+- does not have arms or have long-term loss of the use of both arms

-- have a learning disability - a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning
+- has a learning disability, that is, a state of arrested or incomplete development of mind which includes significant impairment of intelligence and social functioning

-- would, if you applied for a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, have your application refused under section 92 of the Act (physical fitness) on grounds other than persistent misuse of drugs or alcohol.
+- would, if applied for the grant of a licence to drive a motor vehicle under Part III of the Road Traffic Act 1988, have the application refused pursuant to section 92 of the Act (physical fitness) otherwise than on the ground of persistent misuse of drugs or alcohol

-The same concessions apply to Dial-a-Ride within Cheshire, and journeys on bus services going into Wales (providing the journey starts or ends in Cheshire, Halton or Warrington).
+The same concessions apply to Dial-a-Ride and journeys on bus services travelling into Wales providing the journey starts in England.

 On bus journeys in the rest of England: